Percy W. Griffiths

-Percy Wilfred "Red" Griffiths (March 30, 1893 – June 12, 1983) was an American football player and coach and politician.
+Percy Wilfred "Red" Griffiths (March 30, 1893 – June 12, 1983) was an American veteran of World War I who played and coached football before becoming a politician.

 He played college football at Pennsylvania State College—now known as Pennsylvania State University and professionally for one season in the National Football League (NFL) with the Canton Bulldogs.
-Griffiths was the head football coach at Marietta College in Marietta, Ohio from 1921 to 1926 and Dickinson College in Carlisle, Pennsylvania from 1929 to 1930, compiling a career college football coaching record of 16–41–10.
-He was the mayor of Marietta, Ohio from 1938 and 1939 and served three terms in the United States House of Representatives, representing Ohio's 15th congressional district from 1943 to 1949.
+Griffiths was the head football coach at Marietta College in Marietta, Ohio from 1921 to 1926 and Dickinson College in Carlisle, Pennsylvania from 1929 to 1930.

+Politically, he was the mayor of Marietta, Ohio in 1938 and 1939, and served three terms in the United States House of Representatives, representing Ohio's 15th congressional district from 1943 to 1949.

 Early life and playing career

 After serving in the United States Navy during World War I, "Red" Griffiths attended Bloomsburg Normal School.
 He moved on to Pennsylvania State College where he played college football as a guard for Hugo Bezdek's undefeated 1920 team.
 Griffith was named to the 1920 College Football All-America Team.
 He also lettered in lacrosse for the Nittany Lions and earned a Bachelor of Science in chemistry from Penn State in 1921.
 He played one professional season (1921) with the Canton Bulldogs of the National Football League (NFL).